fuentesdominic/NFL_List/README.md

 - The Home page gives you two options to choose from `NFC` and `AFC`.
 - The next page has all the conferences inside the chosem division, from there you can pick whatever conference you desire.
-- From here you can select a certain team and view the name and city of the team you selected.
+- From here you can select a certain team and view the details about that team including players!
+- You have the option of creating new players, editing former players, and deleting current ones.
 - There's a home button on the top right if you desire to go back to the home page.

 # Screenshots of application

 # Technology Used

+*React*,

 # Future changes